-- St. Andrew’s Autism Centre - providing special needs services to children and adults with autism
+- St. Andrew’s Autism Centre - comprehensive one-stop autism care comprising special education and vocational training; and long-term residential-care for people with autism

-- St. Andrew’s Community Hospital - providing intermediate rehabilitative and medical care for the community
+- St. Andrew’s Community Hospital - the first community hospital in Singapore providing intermediate rehabilitative and medical care for the community

-- St. Andrew’s Senior Care (JOY Connect and Tampines) - provides day care, community rehabilitation, dementia day care, centre-based nursing, integrated homecare services (medical, nursing, therapy) and community case management services
+- St. Andrew’s Senior Care (JOY Connect, Henderson, Queenstown and Tampines) - senior care centres with community rehabilitation, dementia/day care, centre-based nursing, home care and community case management

 The Mission to Seafarers (MtS) is the world’s leading maritime welfare missionary society of the Anglican Church, recognised and trusted by 1.5 million merchant seafarers.
 With a presence in over 200 ports across 71 countries, the charity provides for the practical, social and spiritual needs of all seafarers regardless of race, creed or nationality through a network of chaplains, staff and volunteers.

 MtS (Singapore) conducts regular ship visits at the Sembawang Wharf and the three port terminals – Tanjong Pagar, Pasir Panjang and Jurong Port.
 Free transportation for seafarers is provided daily from ship to shore.
 International Drop-in Centre for Seafarers in Jurong Port is operational from Monday to Friday, 10.00 am to 10.00 pm, and 4.00 pm to 10.00 pm on Saturday.